YCH-bioinf/FGOT-master/README.md

 The details of all datasets used are available in the Methods section.
 The data used in our experiments have been uploaded and are freely available at https://drive.google.com/drive/folders/1H3GLroILCYSaGjowwJUjaO4JlKcNDdvy.

 ## Tutorial
-For the step-by-step tutorial, we would release it at https://github.com/YCH-bioinf/FGOT-master/tree/main/examples.
+For the step-by-step tutorials, we have released them at https://github.com/YCH-bioinf/FGOT-master/tree/main/examples.